eProsima/Shapes-Demo-Docs/docs/notes/notes.rst

-Version 2.4.0
+Version 2.4.1
 =============

 This release includes the following **improvements**:

-* Updated to support Fast DDS v2.4.0
+* Updated to support Fast DDS v2.4.1
-* Fixed link to troubleshooting documentation

 Previous versions